THE TRAJECTORY

 About Ankit Mishra

-I believe we're at a rare inflection point.
 Technology is finally mature enough to serve human abundance.
-But only if we build with purpose.
+But that only occurs if we possess the operational discipline to build with absolute purpose.

 THE THREAD